Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

 D. Joyce recently introduced a vertex algebra and a closely related Lie algebra associated to the derived category $D^b(X)$ \cite{Jo17,GJT, Jo21}.
 Joyce proposes to use his Lie algebra to study wall-crossing formulae for moduli of sheaves (or, more generally, moduli of semistable objects in a $\BC$-linear abelian or triangulated category).

 The vertex algebra is constructed using the homology of the (higher) moduli stack $\CM_X$ parametrizing objects in the triangulated category $D^b(X)$.
 He defines a vertex algebra structure on

 where $\widehat{H}_\bullet$ is meant to denote an appropriate shift in the grading of the homology.
-The two most important ingredients for a vertex algebra are a translation operator $T$ and a state-field correspondence $Y(-,z)$; we will recall the definition of a vertex algebras in Section \ref{sec: voadefinition}.
-In our setting, the translation operator is obtained from the $B\BG_m$--action on $\CM_X$; the state-field correspondence $Y(-,z)$ is defined in terms of the map $\Sigma:\M_X\times \M_X\to \M_X$ induced by taking directs sums and a perfect complex $\Theta$ on $\M_X\times \M_X$ whose restriction to the diagonal is related to the obstruction theory of $\M_X$.
+The two most important ingredients for a vertex algebra are a translation operator $T$ and a state-field correspondence $Y(-,z)$; we will recall the definition of vertex algebras in Section \ref{sec: voadefinition}.
+In our setting, the translation operator is obtained from the $B\BG_m$--action on $\CM_X$; the state-field correspondence $Y(-,z)$ is defined in terms of the map $\Sigma:\M_X\times \M_X\to \M_X$ induced by taking direct sums and a perfect complex $\Theta$ on $\M_X\times \M_X$.
 These arise as a consequence of the master space localization technique that is commonly used for the proof of wall-crossing formulae (for instance in Mochizuki's work \cite{mochizuki}); the complex $\Theta$ is closely related to the virtual normal bundle appearing in the localization formula and thus to the obstruction theory of $\CM_X$.
 Remark \ref{rem: obstructionvsvirasoro} uses this observation to explain the relation of Virasoro constraints to the obstruction theory which we eluded to earlier on.

 Associated to the vertex algebra $V_\bullet$ is the Lie algebra obtained as the quotient by the translation operator: